atomize-hq/codex-wrapper/README.md

 - Sample streams, resume/apply payloads, and feature names reflect the current CLI surface but are not validated against a live binary here; gate risky flags behind capability checks and prefer `--sample` payloads while developing.
 - The crate still buffers stdout/stderr from streaming/apply flows instead of exposing a typed stream API; use the examples to consume JSONL incrementally until a typed interface lands.
 - Apply/diff flows depend on Codex emitting JSON-friendly stdout/stderr; handle non-JSON output defensively in host apps.
-- Capability detection caches are keyed to the binary path for a single process; invalidate them when the binary version or mtime changes, and treat `codex features list` output as best-effort hints that may drift across releases.
+- Capability detection caches are keyed to a binary path/version pairing; refresh them whenever the Codex binary path, mtime, or `--version` output changes instead of reusing stale results across upgrades.
+Treat `codex features list` output as best-effort hints that may drift across releases and fall back to the fixtures above when probing fails.

 ## Examples Index
 - The full wrapper vs. native CLI matrix lives in `crates/codex/EXAMPLES.md`.